Minnesota Fringe Festival - Virtual

 Watch one-of-a-kind performances at the Minnesota Fringe Festival, August 1st-11th, 2019.
 Don't miss out on Family Fringe either, July 26th-28th and August 2nd-4th, 2019!

-Due to COVID-19, the Minnesota Fringe Festival has been cancelled this year.
+Due to COVID-19, the Minnesota Fringe Festival is going virtual this year.
 For more information, visit festival's official website.

 What is it?:

 Nearly 50,000 seats filled annually, over 1,000 artists, dozens of works, hundreds of performances at over a dozen venues and spanning almost 20 genres.
 With those numbers, it seems pretty obvious that Minnesota's annual Fringe Festival is the largest performing arts festival in the Midwest.

 Find modern twists on classic tales, politically driven story lines, crying-tears-of-laughter comedic productions, and surprisingly relatable narratives.
 With performances for all ages, the Minnesota Fringe Festival is a unique and spirited celebration of diversity, artistic expression and voice that connects adventurous artists with adventurous audiences on both a local and national level.

 The Fringe Festival is produced by Minnesota Fringe, a publicly supported nonprofit that supports and connects communities through bold risks and new ideas.

 Fringe Festival performances will take place at different theaters within three different geographical hubs, with regular hubs in Northeast Minneapolis and Cedar-Riverside (east of downtown) and the Family Fringe hub nestled in the Cedar-Riverside neighborhood as well.
 You can also find other venues in the Independently Produced category!

 Genres of performances include opera, storytelling, sci-fi, dance and drama - just to name a few!
 Performance content ranges from religious to kid friendly and historical to, everyone's favorite, audience participation!

 Yes, you will need tickets!